 How do I order prints of my images?

 I love delivering images digitally because our digital galleries make clients' lives so much easier!
 You can order prints, canvases, and other products from my professional lab directly through your gallery!
 You just click on the image, add the product and size you want to your cart, checkout, and voila!
 In about two weeks your professionally calibrated and printed photos will be delivered straight to your door!
 No need to download, upload, or resize!
 Plus, you don't have to play middleman taking orders from family members or friends.
 You can just give them the link!

 Well aren't you sweet!
 The best way to show your photographer love is sharing your images with testimony.
 Be sure to leave a link to "www.ClaireWatsonPhoto.com," and tag me so I can watch your friends and family get excited over your images!
+And be sure to tell me what your event hashtags are!
 I especially love Instagram, so be sure to tag @clairewatsonphotowv if you post there!
 Thank you in advance!
 You can find me on social media and add me as a friend right here: Facebook Instagram

 Great question!
 I love seeing our couples in print and on blogs, so it's always fun to work on this goal together!
 First, be sure to fill out your ‘Wedding Vendor Questionnaire’ completely.
 Magazines and blogs want lots of information about the vendors.
 So it's best to compile all this information before things get too hectic or too close to submission deadlines.
 Second, be sure to book adequate coverage with some cushion room in your timeline.
 Magazines and blogs love detail images and those are the first things to get scrapped if a timeline is running behind.
-Furthermore, a more generous timeline allows for more interesting storytelling because there is time to think creatively and find the best angles.
+Third, consider a collection with a second photographer.
+A second photographer allows us adequate time to get the safe shots and move on to more interesting storytelling with creative approaches and angles.